 President Barack Obama’s administration opposed a bill passed by the U.S. House of Representatives last month that encourages the government and companies to voluntarily share information on cyber threats, saying the measure doesn’t do enough to protect the nation’s critical systems and would erode privacy safeguards for consumer information.

-The push for cybersecurity legislation has intensified following attacks last year on companies including New York- based Citigroup Inc. (C), the third-largest U.S. bank by assets, and Bethesda, Maryland-based Lockheed Martin Corp.
-(LMT), the world’s largest defense company.
+The push for cybersecurity legislation has intensified following attacks last year on companies including New York- based Citigroup Inc. (C:US), the third-largest U.S. bank by assets, and Bethesda, Maryland-based Lockheed Martin Corp.
+(LMT:US), the world’s largest defense company.